-- S-corporation: It is eligible for avoiding double taxation.
+- S-corporation: It is eligible to avoid double taxation.

 - Partnership: A single business that involves two or more ownerships in which each partner shares profits and losses.

-- A limited liability company combines limited features of a corporation and a partnership.
+- A limited liability company combines the limited features of a corporation and a partnership.

 - Sole proprietorship: The most common business structure in which an individual runs the business.
 In this structure, you are entitled to all profits, losses, debts, etc.

-Social media is the best way to market your business and also it helps to grow your business further.
-Ensure that your coaching has an overwhelming presence on Facebook, Twitter, Instagram, YouTube, and other social media platforms.
+Social media is one of the most important things to consider while setting up a coaching business.
+It is the best way to market your business and create an audience base.
+Ensure that your coaching has an overwhelming presence on different platforms like Facebook, Twitter, Instagram, YouTube, and other social media platforms.
 This will help you in connecting with your potential clients.

 The coaching business can be advantageous if you know how to establish and run it successfully.
-The only thing to be kept in mind while starting a coaching business is to pick a competitive niche that you have experience with and are interested in.
-If you wish to expand your coaching app then connect with Classplus now.
-Get your own coaching app and expand your business by connecting with larger audience across the country.
+The only thing to be kept in mind while setting up a coaching business is to pick a competitive niche that you have experience with and are interested in.
+Hope these 5 easy ways will help you to launch and set up your coaching institute.